milador/RaspberryPi-Joystick/NSGamepad/README.md

 <img align="center" src="../Resources/Images/Pi400_NS_Setup_Diagram.png" width="50%" height="50%" alt="raspberry pi 400 NS setup assembly"/>
 </p>

-  1. Connect the (USB C Male to USB A Male) cable to the (USB C Female) connector of RaspberryPi 400.
+  1. Connect the (USB C Male to USB C Female Data and Power Splitter) cable to the (USB C Female) port of RaspberryPi 400.

+  2. Connect the (USB C Male to USB A Male) cable to the (USB C Female) data port of (USB C Male to USB C Female Data and Power Splitter) cable.

-  2. Insert the flashed micro SD card with the latest version of Raspbian OS into micro SD card slot.
+  3. Insert the flashed micro SD card with the latest version of Raspbian OS into micro SD card slot.

-  3. Connect a mice via (USB A Female) ports on RaspberryPi 400.
-This step is required to install the necessary code and make Rpi act as a virtual joystick device.
+  4. Connect a mice and keyboard via (USB A Female) ports on RaspberryPi 4 B. This step is required to install the necessary code and make Rpi act as a virtual joystick device.
 You can also use SSH and skip this step.

-  4. Connect your raspberry pi to a monitor through HDMI cable.
+  5. Connect your raspberry pi to a monitor through HDMI cable.
 You can also use SSH and skip this step.

-  5. Connect power supply through (USB C) port.
+  6. Connect power supply through (USB C) power port of the (USB C Male to USB C Female Data and Power Splitter) cable.

-  6. Perform the software setup.
+  7. Perform the software setup.

-  7. Disconnect power supply through (USB C) port.

-  8. Connect the (USB C Male to USB A Male) cable to the (USB C Female) connector of RaspberryPi 400.

-  9. Connect the (Micro USB C Male to USB A Male) cable to (USB A Female) port of Mayflash Magic NS.
+  8. Connect the other end of (USB C Male to USB A Male) to (USB A Female) port of Mayflash Magic NS.

-  10. Connect the (USB A Female to Dual USB Male Extra Power Data Y Extension) Cable to (USB A Male) port of Mayflash Magic NS.

-  9. Connect the power (USB A Male) port of the (USB A Female to Dual USB Male Extra Power Data Y Extension) Cable to power source.

-  10. Connect the data (USB A Male) port of the (USB A Female to Dual USB Male Extra Power Data Y Extension) Cable to your NS Switch.
+  9. Connect the (USB C Male) port of the (USB C Male to USB A Female) cable to your NS Switch.

-Note: Make sure the USB cable is connected to host before running the codes or you may get 108 error.
+Note: Make sure the USB cable is connected to host device before running the codes or you may get 108 error.

 # Software requirements